-The location of zooplankton sampling is indicated in Figure 7.
+The location of zooplankton sampling is indicated in Figure 9.
 Zooplankton counts and biomass estimates are provided in Table 3.
-Zooplankton included rotifers, copepods, and cladocerans.
-Cladocera form the major zooplankton component, but they still fall below densities desirable for phytoplankton biomass control (densities >20 larger individuals/L or biomass >200 $\mu g/L$ as indicative thresholds).
-Taxonomic richness and evenness were moderate and did not vary appreciably between the 2005 and 2006 sampling events, although there was decreased diversity.
-Average body length in 2006 was lower compared to 2005, as were organism density and biomass values.
-Density and biomass values were substantially lower in 2006 compared to 2005.
-Phytoplankton food resources are of generally good quality, and while phytoplankton quantity is not high, it should support a larger zooplankton community.
-Rapid flushing of upper Lake Whitney may minimize accumulation of zooplankton.
+Zooplankton included protozoans, rotifers, copepods, and cladocerans.
+Protozoans form the major zooplankton component, but they still fall below densities desirable for phytoplankton biomass control (densities >20 larger individuals/L or biomass >200 μg/L as indicative thresholds).
+Larger cladocerans are responsible for more biomass than the protozoans.
+Taxonomic richness was higher than the 2006 sample.
+Average body length in 2007 was lower compared to 2005 and 2006.
+The 2007 sample had increased organism density and biomass values compared to 2006, but still well below the observed values in 2005.
+Phytoplankton food resources are of generally good quality, and should support a larger zooplankton community.
+Rapid flushing of upper Lake Whitney likely acts to minimize accumulation of zooplankton, and precipitation levels prior to sampling were above average.
 Predation is also likely to be a strong influence, with abundant planktivorous fish indicated.
 The very low abundance of zooplankton provides limited food for the fish community and almost no grazing pressure on algae.